Shane-Short/entity_counters_example/notes.md

             f"Full refresh mode: Looking for {num_weeks} most recent available weeks" )
     else:
-        # For incremental, we want ALL weeks newer than what we have
-        num_weeks = 52  # Search up to a year back to find all new data self.logger.info(
+        num_weeks = 52  # Search up to a year to find all new data self.logger.info(
             "Incremental mode: Looking for data newer than last ingestion" )